timmy-quinn/led-matrix/03_class_notes/README.md

 ```
 void setup() {
+  // Create a serial connection
+  // This will enable us to send data
+  // From our microcontroller to our
+  // computer one bit at a time.
+  // 115200 is the speed at which we can
+  // send data.
+This is called the baud
+  // rate and it is measured in bits per
+  // second.
   Serial.begin(115200);
 }

 void loop() {
+  // Send a string of characters to
+  // our computer.
   Serial.println("Hello World");
   delay(3000);
 }

 ```
+After you upload your code to your microcontroller, go to

 ### Programing basics: What is code?